Sam-Max/rcmltb/README.md

 ### Mirror
 - Mirror from Telegram to cloud
-- Mirror torrent/magnets links to cloud using qBittorrent
+- Mirror torrent/magnets to cloud using qBittorrent
 - Mirror directs links to cloud using Aria2
 - Mirror Mega.nz links to cloud
 - Mirror batch files from Telegram to cloud

 ### Leech
-- Leech files/folders from cloud to Telegram
+- Leech file/folder from cloud to Telegram
 - Leech 4gb file with premium account
+- Leech torrent/magnets to Telegram using qBittorrent

 ### Copy
-- Copy files/folders from cloud to cloud
+- Copy file/folder from cloud to cloud

 ### Status
 - Progress bar for download and upload